Floraaah/theory-lab/README.md

 # theory-lab

-*last updated: 2025-10-14*
+*last updated: 2025-10-15*

 ---

-> A living system of structural inquiry — where theory, language, and cognition generate one another.
+> A living system of structural inquiry — where theory, language, and cognition generate one another;
+>
+> a recursive field where structure sustains itself through failure.

+        ┌───────────────────────────┐
+        │   CONSTRAINT GEOMETRY     │
+        │  (Ethical Closure)        │
+        └────────────┬──────────────┘
+                     │ Tangent motion
+                     ▼
+             [  Curvature / Delay  ]
+                     │
+                     ▼
+        ┌────────────┴──────────────┐
+        │  NARRATIVE GENERATIVITY   │
+        │  (Ethical Exposure)       │
+        └────────────┬──────────────┘
+                     │ Translation
+                     ▼
+               Regenerative Form

+*Closure → Curvature → Exposure → Regeneration*
+This cyclic geometry defines the temporal rhythm of **theory-lab**:
+each formal articulation implies its narrative counterpart,
+and each narrative return renews the space of construction.

 ---